-On Tuesday, November 5, 2019, Iowans across the state will head to the polls to vote for the men and women who will govern the education of more than 483,000 students.
+On Tuesday, November 2, 2021, Iowans across the state will head to the polls to vote for the men and women who will govern the education of more than 483,000 students.
 Local communities elect school board member every other year for four-year terms.
-New in 2019, these elections are held in conjunction with general elections.

-In Johnston, four school board positions are open for election this year on November 5, 2019.
+In Johnston, three school board positions are open for election this year on November 2, 2021.
 The Iowa Association of School Boards urges the public to make education a priority by paying attention to local campaigns and voting on Nov.
-5. Stay tuned for information on candidate forums closer to the November election date.
+2. Stay tuned for information on candidate forums closer to the November election date.